Marmion (poem): Plot

-The poem tells how Lord Marmion, a favourite of Henry VIII of England, lusts for Clara de Clare, a rich woman.
-He and his mistress, Constance De Beverley, forge a letter implicating Clare's fiancé, Sir Ralph De Wilton, in treason.
+The poem tells how Lord Marmion, a favourite of Henry VIII of England, lusts after Clara de Clare, a rich woman.
+He and his mistress, Constance de Beverley, forge a letter implicating Clara's fiancé, Sir Ralph de Wilton, in treason.
 Constance, a dishonest nun, hopes that her aid will restore her to favour with Marmion.
-When De Wilton loses the duel he claims in order to defend his honour against Marmion, he is obliged to go into exile.
-Clare retires to a convent rather than risk Marmion's attentions.
+When de Wilton loses the duel he claims in order to defend his honour against Marmion, he is obliged to go into exile.
+Clara retires to a convent rather than risk Marmion's attentions.

 Constance's hopes of a reconciliation with Marmion are dashed when he abandons her; she ends up being walled up alive in the Lindisfarne convent for breaking her vows.
-She takes her revenge by giving the Abbess, who is one of her three judges, documents that prove De Wilton's innocence.
+She takes her revenge by giving the Abbess, who is one of her three judges, documents that prove de Wilton's innocence.
 De Wilton, having returned disguised as a pilgrim, follows Marmion to Edinburgh where he meets the Abbess, who gives him the exonerating documents.
-When Marmion's host, the Earl of Angus (Archibald Douglas), is shown the documents, he arms De Wilton and accepts him as a knight again.
+When Marmion's host, the Earl of Angus (Archibald Douglas), is shown the documents, he arms de Wilton and accepts him as a knight again.
 De Wilton's plans for revenge are overturned by the Battle of Flodden.
-Marmion dies on the battlefield, while De Wilton displays heroism, regains his honour, retrieves his lands, and marries Clare.
+Marmion dies on the battlefield, while de Wilton displays heroism, regains his honour, retrieves his lands, and marries Clara.